Quartzite Kitchen Benchtops

 Named after the vibrant polar lights, Aurora Quartzite is Nature’s artwork in its truest form.
 Aurora Quartzite has spectacular colorations of pastel green, grey and white.
 Aurora Quartzite is suitable for External and Internal applications due to its dense and durable structure.
 Aurora Quartzite will certainly make a statement to any application.

-• Patagonia Blush Quartzite
+• Fusion Quartzite

 • Omega Black Quartzite